Our commitment to your privacy

 If you have any questions, please contact us:

 - Post: Oxford Computer Training, PO Box 1632, Oxford, OX4 9NP, UK

 Introduction | How we use your personal data | Profiling | Providing your personal data to others | Extra-EEA transfers of your personal data | Retaining and deleting personal data | Security of personal data | Amendments | Your rights | Third party websites | Personal data of children | Updating information | About cookies | Cookies that we use | Cookies used by our service providers | Managing cookies | Our details |

 We are committed to safeguarding the privacy of visitors to our website at oxfordcomputertraining.com, our prospective customers and our customers.

-In this policy, “we”, “us” and “our” refer to Oxford Computer Group Worldwide Ltd, also known as Oxford Computer Training and OCG Learning.
-We are the training arm of Oxford Computer Group, a group of companies that share a common brand and values, and that specialize in identity lifecycle management, identity-driven security, and identity governance.
+In this policy, “we”, “us” and “our” refer to Oxford Computer Group Worldwide Ltd, also known as Oxford Computer Training and Oxford Computer Group UK.
+Oxford Computer Training is the training arm of Oxford Computer Group, a group of companies that share a common brand and values, and that specialize in identity lifecycle management, identity-driven security, and identity governance.